DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Modeling: Model background buildings for the level
 - Animations: Fix all the enemy animations
 - Textures: Establish a style for the textures and convey how to do the textures to the artists.
-- VFX:
+- VFX: More VFX for the game.
+	- Explosion VFX (for the power)

 Coders:
 -